- Career Opportunities

 - Contribute to development of public sector asset management improvement by organising and contributing to across government asset manager forums, seminars, workshops and similar training opportunities.

-- Provide guidance on complex asset management policy and information analysis to provide evidence based strategic advice to government.
+- Provide guidance on asset management policy and information analysis to provide evidence based strategic advice.

 Framework, Policies & Guidelines

 This section includes information on best practice asset management policy, strategy, frameworks and plans for use across government using industry practices.
 Over time, documentation in this section will reference contemporary practice standards such as the ISO 55000 Asset Management Suite of Standards.

 For further information please view the Strategic Asset Management Framework section.

 Ecologically Sustainable Development (ESD)